Read transcripts of debates in both Houses

 Northern Ireland Affairs Committee

 Inquiry launched on Thursday 2 August 2018.
-Oral evidence ongoing.
+Oral evidence concluded.
+Report in preparation.

 The inquiry into education funding in Northern Ireland follows the passage of the Government’s Northern Ireland Budget Act, which set out funding for NI departments, including education, up until 31 March 2019.